Fearful/cr-datepicker/README.md

 AngularJs Directive, date picker, with no dependencies, plain JS.

-Still in progress~ (I've still to define what should de behaviour be in some special use-cases.
+Still in progress~ (I've still to define what should the behaviour be in some special use-cases.
 It is functional though! :D )